APSUCyberClub/Raspberry-Pi-Workshop-2024/README.md

 # Raspberry Pi Workshop 2024

 Welcome to the Raspberry Pi Workshop 2024 hosted by the Austin Peay Cybersecurity Club!
 This repository contains all the instructions and necessary documentation to set up a Pwnagotchi with a Raspberry Pi Zero.
-Here's how you can convert your text into Markdown:

 # Notes